xIFr - Getting started

 Deep Search

 Photo to the right is not an ordinary html image element like above, but an image defined as a background style of another type of element.
 Many EXIF viewers cannot show you data for that.
-But with xIFr you usually don't care.
+But with xIFr's "Deep Search" functionality, you usually don't care.
 Just right-click like before to open context menu and xIFr...

 Getting data from an image behind a layer